Invizabel/FOOBAR/README.md

-Bringing emulation to platforms where emulation has never gone!
+Bringing gameboy emulation to platforms where gameboy emulation has never gone!